 Sustainability lives and dies with your team.
 You can set all the targets in the world, but if your employees aren’t bought in, none of it sticks.
 Businesses that include employees in sustainability planning, training, and goal-setting drive stronger engagement and faster execution.

-When employees see their input reflected in strategy, specially around waste reduction, energy use, and workplace ethics, they become champions, not just participants.
+When employees see their input reflected in strategy, especially around waste reduction, energy use, and workplace ethics, they become champions, not just participants.
 That energy creates cultural momentum and holds leadership accountable from the inside out.

 Pro Tip: Launch an internal “green council” or employee-led sustainability task force to surface grassroots solutions.